end chronic pain

 In the 2000s, employment rates for this group dropped sharply – more than in any other group.
 The hours that they are not working have been replaced almost one for one with leisure time.
 Seventy-five percent of this new leisure time falls into one category: video games.
 The average low-skilled, unemployed man in this group plays video games an average of 12, and sometimes upwards of 30 hours per week.
 These individuals are living with parents or relatives, and happiness surveys actually indicate that they are quite content compared to their peers.”

 Wow!
 When I WAS IN HIGH SCHOOL, people not only liked to and wanted to work, I’m not sure I knew anyone who did not at least have a summer job.
 In other words, young people worked.
 Period.
 It was what you did.
-I have been noticing the reversal of this trend for years as I ask young men (or their parents) what they’re doing with themselves these days.
+I have been noticing the reversal of this trend for years, frequently asking young men (or their parents) what they’re doing with themselves these days.

 It’s an amazing phenomenon and one that you can read about extensively by Googling “Erik Hurst Video Games,” as dozens of media outlets and magazines picked up on his work and wrote articles about it, complete with interviews of young men, none of whom seem too worried about the way they were living their lives.
-They don’t seem to be bothered or embarrassed in the least to sit in front of a screen every waking hour, sponging off their parents and the AMERICAN TAX PAYER).
+They don’t seem to be bothered or embarrassed in the least to sit in front of a screen every waking hour, sponging off their parents and the AMERICAN TAX PAYER.
+I just saw a grandmother the other day complaining about her jobless / ambitionless thirties grandson who lived in her basement and refused to mow the yard because it interfered with his gaming.
+He “let” her to all the cooking, cleaning and laundry as well.
+It’s a surprisingly common scenario.

 Samuel James, writing for First Things, said in his August 2 piece (America’s Lost Boys), “In other words, the time these young men spend on Xbox and Playstation does not offer them relief from the stress of joblessness and existential inertia.
 On the contrary, for them it’s part of Living the Dream.”
 Which brings me to the next area I am covering today; internet porn.
 In the same article as above, listen to James continue (again, extremely cherry-picked).